MohammedBakri1503/connectx_api_test/README.md

 ---

 ##  Challenges & Interesting Findings

-###  Challenges Faced
+###  Challenges

 - **Unrealistic API Behavior**
   JSONPlaceholder is a mock API, so it doesn't validate data.
 It accepts:
   - Payloads missing required fields
-  - Wrong data types (e.g., `title` as number, `userId` as string)
+  - Wrong data types
-  - `None` or invalid JSON like plain strings
+  - `None` or invalid JSON

 - **Edge Case Behavior**
-  - `POST {}` returns 201 Created, even if no meaningful fields are provided
+  - `POST {}` returns 201 Created
-  - `GET /posts/""` returns the entire post list, not an error
+  - `GET /posts/""` returns the full list, not an error
-  - Many invalid cases return 200 OK or unexpected responses
+  - Invalid requests often return 200 OK

-- **Error Handling Limitations**
+- **Error Handling Gaps**
-  The API often returns 200 OK for cases that would realistically yield `400 Bad Request` or `500 Internal Server Error` in real applications.
+  The API returns 200 even when 400 or 500 would be expected in production.

-###  Interesting Findings
+### 🌟 Interesting Findings

 - **Echo Behavior**
-  JSONPlaceholder **echoes extra or unknown fields** back in the response.
-Real-world APIs would reject or silently ignore them.
+  JSONPlaceholder returns unknown fields in the response.

 - **Static ID Generation**
-  All new posts created via `POST` return an `id` of `101`, regardless of how many times you call the endpoint — proving there's no persistent storage.
+  Every post created with `POST` returns `id = 101`.

-- **Hardcoded Dataset**
+- **Immutable Data**
-  The `GET /posts` response always contains the same 100 static items.
-So test cases must not assume dynamic changes like deletions or updates persist.
+  `GET /posts` always returns the same 100 static records.

 ---